Which Cleric Domain and Deity Should You Choose in Baldur’s Gate 3?

 Image: Attack of the Fanboy

 There are a whopping 21 Deities to choose from when creating a Cleric in Baldur’s Gate 3.
-This choice doesn’t affect anything related to gameplay or combat, but it will affect your relationship with certain NPCs and your available dialogue options in certain scenarios.
+This choice doesn’t affect anything related to gameplay or combat but will affect your relationship with certain NPCs and your available dialogue options in specific scenarios.
 This is purely a roleplaying decision, so try to choose the one that sounds the coolest to you.
+My personal favorite is the BG3 Tempus Cleric Deity.

 Related: Avoid Baldur’s Gate 3’s Frustrating Traps System Using This Simple Command